jxxcarlson/elm-compiler/README.md

 #  Fork: AST output

-This is a fork of the Elm compiler, an experiment in producing both human and machine-readble output of the raw AST.
+This is a fork of the Elm compiler, an experiment in producing both human and machine-readble output of the raw AST of an Elm program.
 Below is an example.
 To run it, proceed as follows:

   - clone this repo
   - cd into the root of the project